jyopari/jyopari.github.io/GaussianProcess.md

     plt.show()
 ```
 <img src="/GP/covfor50.png" alt="drawing" width="300"/>
-The darker areas on the variance diagonal, tell us that in those regions there can be more variance in the y values comparitvly to other areas, but its still insignificant since the max value is 0.016.
+The darker areas on the variance diagonal, tell us that in those regions there can be more variance in the y values comparatively to other areas, but it's still insignificant since the max value is 0.016.
 So there is going to be very little variance.

-Now lets actually plot μ ± σ.
+Now lets plot μ ± σ.
 <img src="/GP/50fit.png" alt="drawing" width="400"/>

-The scatterplot contains dots for for both μ (orange) and 1 σ above (green) and below (red), along with the observed points (blue).
-However, we can't see individual points since they are practically on top of eachother.
+The scatterplot contains dots for both μ (orange) and 1 σ above (green) and below (red), along with the observed points (blue).
+However, we can't see individual points since they are practically on top of each other.
 This is because there is low variance everywhere as we predicted.

-Now lets run the whole thing again, but this time feed it less observed points.
-Instead of only including 50% of the whoel range in our observed points list, lets only use 20%.
+Now, let's run the whole thing again, but this time feed it less observed points.
+Instead of only including 50% of the whole range in our observed points list, lets only use 20%.
 We now get the following scatterplot.
 <img src="/GP/20pts.png" alt="drawing" width="400"/>
 And after we run the same calculations, we can take a look at K.
 <img src="/GP/covfor20.png" alt="drawing" width="300"/>
 We can see that the max variance is 1, and in the dark regions on the variance diagonal, those x values have a much larger variance compared to our first regression model.
-Lets actually see this in the newly generated scatterplot.
+Let's see this in the newly generated scatterplot.
 <img src="/GP/20fit.png" alt="drawing" width="400"/>
-Now we can actually see the seperate point markers, and in the regions where the posterior covarince matrix was dark on the variance diagonal, the μ ± σ markers are most seperated which makes sense, since there is less points to contrain the rest of the points.
+Now we can see the separate point markers, and in the regions where the posterior covariance matrix was dark on the variance diagonal, the μ ± σ markers are most separated which makes sense, since there are not many points close to that section in the period to constrain them.